oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

 In the code below we are embedding the user question, performing a vector search in the database for the relevant text chunks using a vector distance function.
 We then send the text chunks to OCI GenAI to provide the response.

-For connecting to OCI GenAI we have pre-created login credentials using DBMS\_VECTOR.CREATE\_CREDENTIAL.
-The syntax of establishing the connection with OCI GenAI can be found in the documentation.
+For connecting and authenticating to OCI GenAI we have pre-created login credentials using DBMS\_VECTOR.CREATE\_CREDENTIAL in the previous lab.

-1. Select the cell and click **Run**.
+1. Create the function from SQLDeveloper or from the ADB console using the Database Actions SQL Worksheet.

     ```

-    # Create a cursor
-    cursor = conn23ai.cursor()
-    procedure_query = """
-    create or replace FUNCTION generate_text_response_gen(user_question VARCHAR2, doc_id number) RETURN CLOB IS
+    create or replace FUNCTION generate_text_response2 (
+      user_question VARCHAR2,
+      doc_id number,
+      topn number
+    ) RETURN CLOB IS

       messages CLOB;
       params_genai CLOB;
       output CLOB;